 And it’s not just antioxidant defenses that mitohormesis supports.
 Mitochondrial stress may regulate metabolism, growth, autophagy (i.e., the degradation and recycling of proteins and organelles), and mitochondrial biogenesis (i.e., the generation of new mitochondria).
 This set of cellular adaptations improve the chances of survival during times of stress and create long-lasting improvements in cellular function that better prepare organisms for future challenges.

 Through mitohormesis, mild increases in ROS production, caused by mitochondrial stress, results in long-lasting improvements in cellular defenses.

 How Mitohormesis Supports Longevity

 Mitochondrial dysfunction is one of the nine hallmarks of aging.
 With age, the mitochondrial electron transport chain becomes less efficient in generating ATP and produces higher levels of ROS.
-As a consequence, oxidative damage accumulates, impacting cellular function and leading to progressive cellular degeneration.[84–86]
+As a consequence, oxidative damage accumulates, impacting cellular function, and leading to progressive cellular degeneration.[80–82]

-During aging there is also loss of efficacy in the responses to ROS signaling and a decrease in antioxidant defenses.
+During aging, there is also a loss of efficacy in the responses to ROS signaling and a decrease in antioxidant defenses.
 This affects cells’ ability to maintain ROS homeostasis and prevent oxidative stress.
-Furthermore, aging affects other mitochondrial quality control mechanisms that maintain mitochondrial fitness by repairing or eliminating damaged molecules and organelles and by creating new functional proteins and mitochondria.[86,87]
+Furthermore, aging affects other mitochondrial quality control mechanisms that maintain mitochondrial fitness by repairing or eliminating damaged molecules and organelles and by creating new functional proteins and mitochondria.[82,83]

 The good news is that supporting mitohormesis may lead to long-lasting metabolic and biochemical changes that delay these age-associated changes and support longevity.
 Mitohormesis is believed to be one of the reasons why exercise and calorie restriction, both of which increase ROS, promote longevity.